Updated July 10, 2023

 The journal entry for recording the transaction on March 31, 2020, is as follows:

 |Mar.
 31, 2020||Salary payable A/C||$50,000|

-Let us take the example of another company ASD Inc. that prepares its financial statements on December 31 of every year, while the salaries are paid to the employees on the 27th of every month.
+Let us take the example of another company ASD Inc. which prepares its financial statements on December 31 of every year, while the salaries are paid to the employees on the 27th of every month.
 So, the last salaries before the end of the reporting period were paid to the employees on December 27, 2019.
 Show the journal entry for the above transaction on December 31, 2019, if all the days between the 27th and 31st were working days costing salaries at a rate of $3,000 per day.